ryandotsmith/32k.io/r/docs/eng-inspiration.md

 > Einstein repeatedly argued that there must be simplified explanations of nature, because God is not capricious or arbitrary.
 No such faith comforts the software engineer.
 Much of the complexity he must master is arbitrary complexity, forced without rhyme or reason by the many human institutions and systems to which his interfaces must confirm.
 These differ from interface to interface, and from time to time, not because of necessity but only because they were designed by different people, rather than by God.

 His note on OOP is interesting.
-I think we are observing that dogmatic OOP becomes a source of poor design and consequently defects in quality and maintainability.
-It seems like we are landing on a hybrid of OOP and Functional programming.
+I think we are observing that dogmatic OOP leads to poor design and consequently to a decrease in quality and maintainability.
+It seems like we are landing on a hybrid of OOP and functional programming.
 It's not uncommon to see a mix of modules with exported functions that accept primitive data types and a few classes with methods in a modern program.
 Which seems fine.

 > The most radical possible solution for constructing software is not to construct it at all.

 I love this.
 No code is better than no code!

 > The hardest single part of building a software system is deciding precisely what to build.

 This section is way ahead of its time.
 Time and time again I have seen that having a product manager who is responsible for the *what* of the system design has lead to cheaper, faster, and higher quality software builds.